tonethar/IGME-330-Master/notes/intro-typescript.md

 - We'll look at:
   - *explicit* typing
   - *implicit* typing
+  - interfaces
+  - enumerations
+  - strong typing of variables
+  - strong typing of function parameters and return types

 - **"Starter" JS code we can add type annotations to:**
 ```js